Listen to live poetry readings from Eugene Ostashevsky, Holly Pester and Sophie Seita.

 Poets Eugene Ostashevsky, Holly Pester and Sophie Seita presented readings in the Serpentine North Gallery’s Powder Room, within the exhibition curated by Martino Gamper, design is a state of mind.
 Programmed in collaboration with The White Review.

 Russian-American poet Eugene Ostashevsky is renowned for his physically animated, ventriloquistic performances of poems on subjects as varied as Continental philosophy and pirates’ conversations with their parrots.
 His books of poetry, literature and The Life and Opinions of DJ Spinoza are published by Ugly Duckling Presse, and he is the editor of OBERIU: An Anthology of Russian Absurdism.
 Ostashevsky teaches in the liberal studies programme at New York University.
 He contributed an excerpt from The Pirate Who Does Not Know the Value of Pi to The White Review 8.

 Holly Pester is a poet and multidisciplinary writer.
-She has worked as an archivist, lecturer and practice-based research with performances and sound installations featuring in events in Mexico City, dOCUMENTA 13, the Text Festival, and the Serpentine Gallery Poetry Marathon.
-Holly Pester’s poetry collection, Hoofs, was released with if p then q press in 2011 and her next collection, Folkslop is due out with Veer Books in late 2014.
+She has worked as an archivist, lecturer and practice-based researcher with performances and sound installations featuring in events in Mexico City, doucmenta 13, the Text Festival and the Serpentine Gallery Poetry Marathon.
+Pester’s poetry collection Hoofs was released with if p then q press in 2011 and her next collection Folkslop is due out with Veer Books in late 2014.
 She is currently artist in residence at the Women’s Art Library.

 Saturdays Live explore ideas and practices connected to Serpentine Galleries exhibitions through performances, interventions and participatory actions.